 Races in Zwift are usually organised into categories from A to D with A being the fastest.
 There are also a few Elite level races for top riders only.
 Although there might be racers of other categories visible, you’re only usually competing against other riders in your category.
-Some races will have staggered starts so you only set off with riders in your cat but, more often, you'll all set off together.
-Usually each cat will be assigned a jersey so you can see who you're racing against.
+The exception to this is if a race is only listed as having an A or E group and that means everyone is competing together.

 The most commonly used categories are based on your Functional Threshold Power (FTP) in w/kg.
-There are a number of ways to test for your FTP, including our Threshold Test.
+There are a number of ways to test for your FTP, including our Threshold Test or you can test on Zwift.
 Once you know your FTP, simply divide it by your weight.
 For example, if your FTP is 250 watts and you weigh 80kg, your w/kg is 3.1.

 The w/kg category bands are:

 C = 2.5 - 3.1 w/kg

 There’s no doubt that it can be tough if you find yourself at the lower end of a category band but don’t be tempted to “sand-bag” and enter a lower one.
 You’ll find as you gain fitness and experience that you’ll soon find yourself improving.

 There are a few ways to find and sign-up for a Zwift race.
 You can use the Events tab on the Zwift Companion app, go to the events page on Zwift.com or in-game.

 Races vary massively in duration from short 20-minute blasts around Crit City to climbing epics up the Alpe Du Zwift.

 For something a bit different, you can try Zwift HQ FurtureWorks races which trial new features in development such as Boost Mode, Anti-Sandbagging and Steering.